Cathole Mountain Rock Climbing

 Weather station 3.6 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cathole Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cathole Mountain:

 Featured Route For Cathole Mountain